CVUA-RRW/FooDMe/README.md

 ### Clustering and chimera filtering

 Reads from all samples are pooled and dereplicated (exact match).
 Reads are then clustered in centroids using VSearch's cluster\_size option.
+CLusters consisting of a single read are removed form the analysis.
 Chimeras are then detected and removed using *de novo* and database-based approaches.

 ### Taxonomic assignment